rlh74/jquery-salary-calculator/README.md

 [x] - set up function to calculate monthly cost
 [x] - append monthly total to DOM
-[x] - create a condition that checks if monthly cost exceeds $20,000 [] - if condition is true, set page background color to red.
+[x] - create a condition that checks if monthly cost exceeds $20,000 [x] - if condition is true, set page background color to red.

 # Stretch Goals (add later)